-- · our history and our prospects;
+- our history and our prospects;

-- · the industry in which we operate;
+- the industry in which we operate;

-- · our past and present operating results;
+- our past and present operating results;

 - the previous experience of our executive officers; and

 - the general condition of the securities markets at the time of this offering, including discussions between the underwriter and prospective investors.

-The offering price stated on the cover page of this prospectus should not be considered an indication of the actual value of the shares of common stock sold in this offering.
-That price is subject to change as a result of market conditions and other factors and we cannot assure you that the shares of common stock sold in this offering can be resold at or above the public offering price.
+The offering price stated on the cover page of this prospectus should not be considered an indication of the actual value of the securities sold in this offering.
+That price is subject to change as a result of market conditions and other factors and we cannot assure you that the securities sold in this offering can be resold at or above the public offering price.